-A case manager is a member of the interdisciplinary team and works with the patient’s insurance company to provide the clinical information needed for skilled nursing and rehabilitation reimbursement.
+A case manager is a member of the interdisciplinary team and works with the patient’s insurance company to provide the clinical information needed for skilled nursing reimbursement.

 A social worker provides a wide variety of services, including assisting with psychosocial problems, counseling patients, advising family caregivers, planning for the patient’s discharge, and arranging for services needed at home.

 Physical, Occupational, and Speech Therapists (PT, OT, ST)